-This is part 2 of a 3-part series on femininity: how I used to struggle with my femininity, how I felt repressed having to behave in a particular way as a woman, and how I found my place as a female in today’s world.
+This is part 2 of my 3-part series on femininity: how I used to struggle with my femininity, how I felt repressed having to behave in a particular way as a woman, and how I found my place as a female in today’s world.

 18 was the start of many changes.
 One, it marked my graduation from traditional, classroom-style learning and matriculation into tertiary education.
 Two, it was the start of adulthood, where I began gaining autonomy over various areas of my life.
 My gender identity was one of them.